-outline current debates in the field of social psychology,criticize existing theories/paradigms in a constructive way, evidence.
+outline current debates in the field of social psychology,criticize existing theories/paradigms in a constructive way,

-- Propose solutions to existing debates based on the available scientific the field of social psychology.
+- Propose solutions to existing debates based on the available scientific evidence.

+In this course, students will be introduced to relevant controversies within the field of social psychology.
 The aim is to understand the various perspectives, to compare them to each other, to reflect on the possibilities for integration of opposite positions, and, eventually, to define an own position in the debate.
 In order to accomplish this, the students will become acquainted with both current themes in social psychology and with the various perspectives on everyday phenomena existing today.
 For this purpose the students will study texts that exemplify diverging positions on a certain topic.
 Based on these texts, critical debates will be held during class meetings.